abbreviatedman/spellbound/data/quotes.md

 295
 00:16:41,535 --> 00:16:45,807
 And it brings me nothing but
-waves of aching nausea, but...
+waves of aching nausea, but…

 296
 00:16:47,085 --> 00:16:48,416
-I grew up...
+I grew up…

 297
 00:16:49,343 --> 00:16:50,842